 Phone

-If you are taking AQA A-Level History, you’ll already know how challenging and rewarding the subject can be.
+To achieve an A* in A-Level History, content alone would not be able to get you the very top marks, you will also need to understand the structure of writing a History essay.
 While strong knowledge is essential, content alone will not earn you the top grades.
 A-Level History tips should always focus on analysis: developing your own interpretations, weighing causes, judging significance, and drawing conclusions.
 The very best essays come not from retelling the past, but from reflecting on it.
 At Ashbourne, our teachers guide students to master both knowledge and technique, helping them transform solid understanding into top-grade arguments.

 Content vs Analysis: Why Top Grades Depend on Reflection

-History can feel overwhelming because of the sheer volume of dates, facts, and events.
-Many students fall into the trap of revising by making timelines and memorising every year of the course.
+Many students fall into the trap of purely revising by making timelines and memorising every year of the course.
 But this often leads to descriptive essays, which examiners rarely reward highly.
-The real key is analysis.
+The real key is analysis, alongside the dates, facts, and events.
 This means stepping back and asking yourself what the overarching theme of a period was, who the most influential figure might have been, what the main causes of events were, and why developments unfolded the way they did.
 Reflection turns content into opinion.
 And it is opinion, backed by carefully selected evidence, that earns top marks.

 Learning from Experience: Content Isn’t Enough